What did you do before joining Costello Medical?

-How would you describe a typical day in the life of a Scientific Intern at Costello Medical?
+How would you describe a typical day in the life of an Analyst/Medical Writer Intern at Costello Medical?

 I arrive at the office and, after catching up with some colleagues I meet on the way to my desk, I log on to my computer and start checking through my emails for any new tasks for the day.
 I quickly message a colleague asking for more information about a project we are working on together.
 My project teams have varied from four to eight members, so I have been sure to communicate with them and make sure I was aware of any critical information or deadlines.

 I put the finishing touches to a PowerPoint presentation I have been working on which will provide an introduction to a new treatment our client is taking to market.
 After giving it a final proofread, I submit it to my project manager for approval.
 Project managers are always available to answer any questions or assist with prioritisation.